LukaszJozefowicz/FryZzApp/README.md

 This is web application is intended to use by hairdressers for management of customers.
 It was created using IntelliJ/Maven, Spring MVC/Data, MySQL database.
 To launch it Apache Tomcat web container and creating database is required.

 This app was created in 1 week as the group project during Java course by Software Development Academy.
 Created by:
-Łukasz Józefowicz
+Łukasz Józefowicz,
-Rafał Kowalski
+Rafał Kowalski,
-Marcin Podsiadły
+Marcin Podsiadły,
 Przemysław Karcz